ClinSeq/autoseq-snakemake/docs/server_launch.md

 ```

 ### Pipeline Structure:
-Autoseq pipeline is located under `/nfs/PIPELINE/` and it has the following structure.
+The autoseq pipeline is located in the `/nfs/PIPELINE/` directory, which is organized as follows:
 ```
 |-- autoseq-genome
 |-- autoseq-snakemake